 HEATH’s FAUSTIAN PACT

 In December 1971 the UK’s prime minister, Edward Heath, was working to secure Britain’s entry to the EEC, the forerunner of the EU.
-Crucially, he needed Brian Faulkner’s co-operation to get legislation over the line in Westminster.
-Faulkner was leader of the Unionist Party which ruled Northern Ireland from Stormont and held eight swing votes in the Commons in London.
-Heath needed the Unionists to secure a majority in the House of Commons on the issue of the UK’s accession to the EEC.
+He needed all the votes he could attract to get his legislation over the line in Westminster.
+One group with the potential to help was the Official Unionist Party.
+It was led by Brian Faulkner, the Prime Minister of Northern Ireland.
+The Unionists held eight key votes in the Commons in London.

 Faulkner had just taken over from James Chichester-Clark as prime minster of NI on 23 March 1971 on the basis he was the Unionist hard man who would defeat the IRA.
 As minister for home affairs during the IRA’s Border Campaign, 1956 – 1962, he had introduced internment, something Unionists credited with defeating the IRA on that occasion.

-It has never been a secret that there was a price to pay for Faulkner’s support: Heath was to re-introduce internment.
+It has never been a secret that there was a price to pay to keep Faulkner happy: Heath was to re-introduce internment.
 Although Faulkner was prime minister of NI, he still needed Heath and his army to make it happen.
 Crucially, Faulkner wanted internment for the IRA only.
 This meant – and Faulkner knew full well – that the UVF, Red Hand Commando and the UDA would to be left alone to bomb, kidnap, torture and murder Catholics.

 Heath’s cabinet had sought a balanced internment with the IRA and loyalist groups being swept up at the same time.
 They also wanted guns held by rifle clubs called in.
 The overwhelming majority of these weapons were in Unionist hands.
 A third requirement was a ban on parades.
 None of this was acceptable to Faulkner who went as far as to suggest there was no evidence of Loyalist terrorism and that the guns held by the members of rifle clubs were not a security threat.
 A ban on parades, he argued, could not be enforced.
-Heath caved in on all three issues.
+Heath caved in on all three issues., save that there was to be a six month ban on parades.

 An overview of UVF terrorist actions – including those of the 1960s and the period 1970 – 1971, can be found at: https://en.m.wikipedia.org/wiki/Timeline_of_Ulster_Volunteer_Force_actions